owntracks/booklet/docs/features/location.md

 This mode mostly relies on GPS location data and is hence the most accurate.
 The payoff is a higher battery usage.
 It is recommend to use _move_ mode while charging or during periods that require highly accurate tracking while moving quickly.

+The `locatorDisplacement` option is ignored in this mode.

 #### _Significant location change_ mode

 This standard tracking mode is aimed at everyday usage for location tracking in the background.
 It uses a balanced power location request that gathers a new location fix every 15 minutes.
 Location data from other apps is reused and published as soon as it arrives but at most every 10 seconds.